Before you apply

 You can find out the recruitment round dates via the campaign dates page.

-Recruitment Round 1: Registrar/PHO - Assessment | Facilities assess preferences, contact candidates to discuss applications, employment opportunities or organise interviews. | |
+Recruitment round 1: Registrar/PHO – Assessment | Facilities assess preferences, contact candidates to discuss applications, employment opportunities or organise interviews. | |

-Recruitment Round 1: Registrar/PHO - Job Offer | 1st pref facility or training program provides job offer.
-Once job offer is accepted, application is no longer available for assessment. | If no offer by 1st pref, 2-5 pref facilities may provide job offer.
+Recruitment round 1: Registrar/PHO – Job Offer | First preference facility or training program provides job offer.
+Once job offer is accepted, application is no longer available for assessment. | If no offer by first preference, second to fifth preferenced facilities may provide job offer.
 Once job offer is accepted, application is no longer available for assessment. |

-Recruitment Round 1: Registrar/PHO –Re-preference Round | If no offer is provided, applicants can re-preference to Registrar/ PHO remaining vacancies.
-SHO/JHO candidates wishing to amend preferences due to change of circumstance can do so also. | |
+Recruitment round 1: Registrar/PHO – Re-preference Round | If no offer is provided, applicants can re-preference to Registrar/ PHO remaining vacancies.
+SHO/JHO candidates can also chnage preferences if circumstances change. | |

-Recruitment Round 1: Registrar/PHO –Remaining vacancies Round | Facilities assess, interview and provide a job offer to candidates that re-preferenced.
-Once job offer is accepted, application is no longer available for assessment. |
+Recruitment round 1: Registrar/PHO – Remaining vacancies round | Facilities assess, interview and provide a job offer to candidates that re-preferenced.
+Once job offer is accepted, application is no longer available for assessment. | |

-Recruitment Round 2: SHO/JHO - Assessment | Facilities assess preferences, contact candidates to discuss applications, employment opportunities or organise interviews. | |
+Recruitment round 2: SHO/JHO – Assessment | Facilities assess preferences, contact candidates to discuss applications, employment opportunities or organise interviews. | |

-Recruitment Round 2: SHO/JHO – Job offer | 1st pref facility provides job offer.
-Once job offer is accepted, application is no longer available for assessment. | If no offer by 1st pref, 2-5 pref facilities may provide job offer.
+Recruitment round 2: SHO/JHO – Job offer | First preference facility or training program provides job offer.
+Once job offer is accepted, application is no longer available for assessment. | If no offer by first preference, second to fifth preferenced facilities may provide job offer.
 Once job offer is accepted, application is no longer available for assessment. |

-Recruitment Round 2: SHO/JHO - Re-preference Round | If no offer is provided, applicants can re-preference to SHO/JHO remaining vacancies. | |
+Recruitment round 2: SHO/JHO – Re-preference round | If no offer is provided, applicants can re-preference to SHO/JHO remaining vacancies. | |

-Recruitment Round 2: SHO/JHO - Remaining vacancies Round | Facilities assess, interview and provide a job offer to candidates that re-preferenced.
-Once job offer is accepted, application is no longer available for assessment. |
+Recruitment round 2: SHO/JHO – Remaining vacancies round | Facilities assess, interview and provide a job offer to candidates that re-preferenced.
+Once job offer is accepted, application is no longer available for assessment. | |

-Recruitment Round 3: Open Round | Candidates in the available candidate pool participate in the Open round.
-Facilities contact candidates to fill any remaining vacancy. |
+Recruitment round 3: Open round | Candidates in the available candidate pool participate in the Open round.
+Facilities contact candidates to fill any remaining vacancy. | |

 Shortlisting applications